Datsun 240Z / 260Z

 Datsun was founded in 1933 as a lower-cost division of Nissan for the Asian market, but all of the company's models were sold in North America as Datsun until the early 1980s.
 The pre-war period is not overly interesting, but after the war, Datsun was one of the companies with the highest sales growth in the American market, then the largest in the world.

-By the mid-1960s, Datsun had overtaken Volkswagen to become the best-selling car import in the American market thanks to its line of small pickups and the popular 510 model, which was sold as a sedan and wagon.
+By the mid-1960s, Datsun had overtaken Volkswagen to become the best-selling car import in the American market thanks to its line of small pickup trucks and the popular 510 model, which was sold as a sedan and wagon.

-Despite good sales, the Japanese vehicle manufacturer was unhappy that it did not have a single car in its lineup that would raise the company's reputation.
-His cars were mostly simple, high-quality, and cheap, but the American public also wanted style, image, and equipment.
+Despite good sales, the Japanese vehicle manufacturer was unhappy that its offer did not have a car that would raise the company's reputation.
+The cars were mostly simple, high-quality and cheap, but the American public also wanted more style and more equipment.

-The first Datsun that was done with such an idea was the 1959 Fairlady roadster.
-But with only 37 hp under the hood, only 300 examples were sold over the next three years.
-Next in line was the 1962 1500 Sports Roadster, which was a copy of British roadsters, but despite the attractive design and low price, it still failed to leave a significant mark.
+The first Datsun that was made with such an idea was the 1959 Fairlady Roadster.
+But with only 37 hp under the hood, only 300 units were sold over the next three years.
+Next in line was the 1962 1500 Sports Roadster, which was a copy of British roadsters, but despite the attractive design and low price, it still failed to make a significant mark.

-It can be said that the 1968 2000 Sports represented a breakthrough as it had 135 hp and then an exotic five-speed manual transmission.
-At the time, Nissan president Yutaka Katayama was considering how to win over Americans the Japanese way.
+The 1968 2000 Sports was arguably a breakthrough, with its 135 horsepower and exotic five-speed manual transmission.
+At the time, the president of Nissan, Yutaka Katayama, was thinking about how to capture the taste of Americans in a Japanese way.

-Given that Mr. Katayama lived and worked in California, he knew the taste of Americans to a great extent.
-He ordered drawings for the next generation roadster in the mid-1960s, but they had to be available as a coupe as well.
+Given that Mr. Katayama lived and worked in California, he was very familiar with American tastes.
+In the mid-1960s, he commissioned drawings for the next-generation roadster, but it had to be available as a coupe as well.

-In the end, the choice fell only on a coupe with two seats because the president of Nissan thought that the chances of success were the highest, and the official presentation was taken at the Tokyo Motor Show in 1969.
-It's an understatement to say that the audience was surprised by what they saw.
+In the end, the choice fell solely on the two-seat coupe because the president of Nissan believed that it had the greatest chances of success, and the official presentation was held at the Tokyo Motor Show in 1969.
+It is an understatement to say that the audience was surprised by what they saw.

 Photo: "Datsun 240Z" by FotoSleuth